joshuawilson/talamer-quickstarts/contacts-docker/README.md

 -------------------------------

 1. Make sure you have started the PostgreSQL container as described above.
-2. Open a command line and navigate to the root directory of this quickstart, at the same level as the Dockerfile.
+2. Open a command line and navigate to the root directory of this quickstart, at the same level as the `Dockerfile`.
 3. Type this command to build the archive:

         mvn clean package

-4. Type this command to build the container.
-This will use the Dockerfile to create and an image.
+4. Type/paste this command to build the container.
+This will use the `Dockerfile` to create and an image.
 This packages `target/jboss-contacts-docker.war` into the container.

 		docker build -t contacts-postgres-app .

-5. Type this command to run the container.
+5. Type/paste this command to run the container.
 It will mirror the ports 8080 and 9990.
 It will also remove the container once the session is killed.

 		docker run -it --rm --name contacts-postgres-app -p 8080:8080 -p 9990:9990 --net contacts-net contacts-postgres-app